DasariMahendra/Java-OOPs-Projects/BankSystem/README.md

 • **Display Balance:** Users can view the current balance of their accounts.

 ## Usage:
+When you run the application, you will see the following menu options:

 • **Create Account:** Allows the user to create a new account.

 • **Deposit Amount:** Allows the user to deposit funds into an existing account.